Title: Writer, Dramatist, Newspaper Publisher

 Plot Location: Section 44, Lot 28

-Fitzgerald was controller of Philadelphia public schools and was the first to introduce music into the curriculum.
+Writing was just one of many things Thomas did well.
+He sang, lectured on classical music, became controller of the Philadelphia public schools, and was the first to introduce music into the curriculum.
 His pamphlet, “Music in Our Public Schools” achieved wide popularity.

-One final question is why was he called Colonel?
+One unanswered question is why he sometimes referred to himself as Colonel.
 He was not a “Southern gentleman,” never in the military, and no such title or honor was ever bestowed on him by a U.S. governor or anyone other than himself.
-No other answer has yet been discovered.
-Read the obituary below by clicking part 1 (left) and part 2 (right):
+It could have simply been his ego was as big as his many talents.

 Japanese maple tree in front of a monument at Mount Moriah Cemetery